hannahkidwell/NLP-Spotify-Genres/README.md

   - Tokenize lyrics and remove stop words
   - Determine the language of the lyrics and remove non English songs
 - Creating a DataFrame for the ML model
-  - Find a list of all unique words found and remove words used less than 5 times
+  - Find a list of all unique word stems found used more than 3 times
-  - Use song title, artist, category, along with the list of unique words as column names
+  - Use song title, artist, category, along with the list of unique word stems as column names
-  - Fill in each row with lyric term frequencies
+  - Fill in each row with stem frequencies

 ## Description of preliminary feature engineering and preliminary feature selection
-- I used dataframe filled with song information (artist, genre, and lyrics) to create a new dataframe with term frequencies for each song
+- I used dataframe filled with song information (artist, genre, and lyrics) to create a new dataframe with stem frequencies for each song
-- Then I selected only the words that appeared at least 3 times within the dataset
+- Then I selected only the word stems that appeared more than 3 times within the dataset
 - Futhermore, I removed songs that did not have matching categories and genres

 ## Description of how data was split into training and testing sets